davidchai717/cpu-monitor/README.md

 ## Getting started
 1. *npm install* to install all dependencies
-2. *npm start* to build and initiate the application (accessed via localhost:5000)
+2. *npm start* to build the application and initiate the Express server (accessed via localhost:5000)

-In addition, *npm run dev* is available for access to hot reloading during the dev process, and *npm test* starts the test script.
+In addition, *npm run dev* executes a dev environment with hot loading available, and *npm test* starts the test script.

 ## Design decisions/Areas for improvement
 - The Context API and useReducer hook combination was chosen to help achieve a Flux-like architecture without resorting to a third-party framework like Redux, which may be overkill for the scope of this application.
 However, if we expect the app to scale much further functionality-wise, I would consider transitioning over to Redux (the ability to combine multiple reducers and have just one dispatch function is important for predictability in a larger-scale application).
+- Chart.js was chosen over D3 for its simplistic yet highly customizable way of creating a chart graph.
+However, if we foresee needing a more complex visualization, I would still opt for D3.
+- WebSockets was chosen over long polling in order to reduce the overhead that comes with constant HTTP requests.
+However, I would look into SSE as it provides better backward-compatibility (via polyfill) and the app only requires a uni-directional data flow.
 - Currently, both the CPU service and the Express server setup are stored in a monolithic fashion in the same file.
 However, in a production environment, I would separate out the CPU service from the Express server due to the service needing to live on the host's own environment.
-- I would also think about the multi-user aspect of the application in a production environment - the address to the WS server established by the CPU service needs to be stored in a remote service and tied to a certain user ID to allow for access to the CPU data from the correct machine.
 - For a more enhanced dev environment, I would also consider dockerizing the Node environment for the Express server in order to provide consistency among multiple developers.